Encounter at Farpoint: Reception

-LaserDisc

 This episode was released in the "Q Continuum" collection of LaserDisc.
 The collection was released on July 30, 1997 and was published by Paramount Home Video; it retailed for 100 USD.
-The set included the 2-part "Encounter at Farpoint", "Hide & Q", "Q Who?", and "Deja Q" on 12 inch optical discs in NTSC format with a total runtime of 230 minutes.
+The set included the 2-part "Encounter at Farpoint", "Hide and Q", "Q Who", and "Deja Q" on 12 inch optical discs in NTSC format with a total runtime of 230 minutes.
 The collection came in a Tri-Fold jacket that also included a letter from actor Jon De Lancie.
 "Encounter at Farpoint" was released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
 This included first season episodes up to "Datalore" with a total runtime of 638 minutes on 12-inch optical video discs.
 "Encounter at Farpoint" was released on PAL-format LaserDisc in the United Kingdom as part of The Pilots collection, in April 1996.
 This included the color version of "The Cage", "Where No Man Has Gone Before", "Encounter at Farpoint", "Emissary", and "Caretaker" with a total runtime of 379 minutes.

-Blu-ray
+It was released on DVD on region one on March 26, 2002.
+The sound was remastered to Dolby Digital 5.1 Surround standards, and a series of interviews with the cast and crew were included on the sixth disc.
 "Encounter at Farpoint" was one of the first episodes of the series to be released on Blu-ray Disc.
 The episode was remastered into high-definition video and involved the original production team in updating some of the special effects in the episode.
 It was featured on the single disc sampler of the series which was launched prior to any full season box sets in early 2012, entitled Star Trek: The Next Generation – The Next Level along with two other episodes.
 "Encounter at Farpoint" was subsequently included in the Blu-ray Disc release of the season one box set.